yshinya6/epsilon/README.md

 Epsilon make it easy to measure the performances of parsing algorithms than using practical programming languages.

 The language features are as follows:
-- Simple: less than 40 syntax rules.
+- *Simple*: less than 40 syntax rules.
-- Real: consisting of syntactic elements imported from javascript
+- *Real*: consisting of syntactic elements imported from javascript
-- Fair: including syntactic workloads for each parsing algorithm
+- *Fair*: including syntactic workloads for each parsing algorithm

 ## Epsilon Synthesizer
 Epsilon Synthesizer automatically produce Epsilon soure code for testing parsers.
 The generated source code have same tendency as real-world source code.
-By using this source code, we can confirm the programming language specific parser performances.
+By using the code, we can confirm the programming language specific parser performances.

 ## How to use
 ## How to contribute